EdivaldoVictor/bookingFlowV2/README.md

 1. Set all environment variables on production server
 2. Database is automatically set up on first run: `pnpm db:reset`
-3. Configure Stripe webhook URL (optional - mock works without it)
+3. Configure Stripe webhook URL in Stripe Dashboard for production
-4. Configure Cal.com API keys (optional - mock works without it)
+4. Configure Cal.com API keys for availability and event creation
 5. Set up monitoring and error tracking

 See `TECHNICAL_DECISIONS.md` Section 10 for deployment checklist.